 Director Tara Young

-Over the past twenty plus years, NYC-based Tara Young has produced, shot, and edited arts-and-culture programming for numerous unique and diverse organizations.
-She has created original content for Sundance Channel, the Criterion Collection, Alaska Dispatch News, and Etsy.
-Nominated for four Northwest Regional Emmys, and winner of the 2014 Regional Edward R. Murrow Award for Feature Reporting, Young’s work has been featured on The Criterion Channel, Sundance TV, the Atlantic, and as “Staff Picks” on Vimeo.
-She is currently a freelance producer, DP, and editor for the Criterion Collection.
+Over the past twenty-plus years, NYC-based Tara Young has produced, shot, and edited arts-and-culture programming for numerous unique and diverse organizations.
+She has created original content for Criterion Collection, Sundance TV, Alaska Dispatch News, and Etsy.
+Nominated for four Northwest Regional Emmys and winner of the 2014 Regional Edward R. Murrow Award for Feature Reporting, Young’s work has been featured on The Criterion Channel, Sundance TV, the Atlantic, and as “Staff Picks” on Vimeo.
+She was the in-house filmmaker at Criterion Collection for six years and is currently a freelance director and editor.

 PROMOTE THIS PROJECT